When and only when the XCom communication stack is used for

 the Group Replication plugin lets you specify an allowlist of

-determine from which hosts an incoming Group Communication System
+hosts from which an incoming Group Communication System connection

-communication, s1 first checks the allowlist before accepting the
+of engaging group communication, s1 first checks the allowlist

 If you do not specify an allowlist explicitly, the group

 on the host, and identifies those with addresses on private

 subnetworks, together with the subnet mask that is configured for